-The Metro South Health HREC considers both the ethical and scientific validity of proposed research within Metro South Health.
-Under the National Health and Medical Resaerch Council (NHMRC) coordinated National Mutual Acceptance, the Metro South HREC can also review for research projects conducted in Queensland, New South Wales, Victoria, Western Australia, Australian Capital Territory and South Australia.
+The Metro South HREC (MSHREC) considers both the ethical and scientific validity of proposed research within Metro South Health.
+Under the National Health and Medical Research Council (NHMRC) coordinated National Mutual Acceptance, the MSHREC can also review for research projects conducted in Queensland, New South Wales, Victoria, Western Australia, Australian Capital Territory and South Australia.

 - protect the mental and physical welfare, rights, dignity and safety of research participants